villalbaluis/pokedex/README.md

 - **Browse by region** — filter the grid by region (Kanto, Johto, Hoenn, ...), backed by the PokéAPI's region → pokedex → species chain.
 Switching regions (or landing on the app fresh) auto-selects the first Pokémon of the current list so the detail panel is never empty.
 - **Search** — instant client-side filtering by name, built with Reactive Forms (`FormControl`) bridged into signals via `toSignal()`.
 - **Favorites** — mark/unmark any Pokémon as a favorite; persisted to `localStorage` and filterable from the home page.
-- **Pokémon detail panel** — species category and Pokédex flavor text (in Spanish, with English fallback), gender ratio, abilities (with hidden-ability indicator), height/weight/base experience, base stats with a computed total, **calculated type weaknesses** (combining multiple types' damage multipliers), and its **evolution chain** with per-stage evolution levels.
-Includes previous/next navigation between adjacent Pokédex numbers, showing the neighboring Pokémon's name once it loads (and pre-warming its cache entry).
+- **Pokémon detail panel** — species category and Pokédex flavor text (in Spanish, with English fallback), gender ratio, abilities (with hidden-ability indicator), height/weight/base experience, base stats with a computed total, **calculated type weaknesses** (combining multiple types' damage multipliers, grouped by multiplier), and its **evolution chain** with per-stage evolution levels.
+Includes previous/next navigation between adjacent Pokédex numbers, showing the neighboring Pokémon's name and sprite once it loads — reusing the same cached lookup rather than a separate image request, which also pre-warms that Pokémon's cache entry for when you actually navigate to it.
 - **Global loading indicator** — a top progress bar driven by an HTTP interceptor that tracks in-flight requests app-wide.
 - **Offline-friendly caching** — nearly every PokéAPI response (list pages, Pokémon details, species, types, evolution chains, region data) is cached client-side, so repeat visits are instant and don't re-hit the network.